MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Implementation
 --------------

-The MicroUI Graphics Engine waits the end of the asynchronous drawings (performed by the GPU).
+The MicroUI Graphics Engine waits for the end of the asynchronous drawings (performed by the GPU).
 The VEE Port must unlock this waiting by using one of these two solutions:

 * `Interrupt` mode: the GPU interrupt routine has to call the function ``UI_DRAWING_NEMA_post_operation()`` (the GPU interrupt routine is often written in the same file as the implementation of ``nema_sys_init()``).
-* `Task` mode: the VEE Port has to add a dedicated task that will wait the end of the drawings.
+* `Task` mode: the VEE Port has to add a dedicated task that will wait until the end of the drawings.

 The `interrupt` mode is enabled by default.
 To use the `task` mode, comment the define ``NEMA_INTERRUPT_MODE`` in ``ui_drawing_nema_configuration.h``